-Prerequisites: CRM 101, 102.
-Definitions of delinquent behavior, contributing social problems, adolescence as a subculture, the adjudication process for juveniles - philosophy and practice, treatment procedures.
-May be used to satisfy Area B of the General Curriculum Distribution if not used in the criminology major or minor.
+Prerequisites: CRM 101, 102; SOC 100.
+Definitions of delinquent behavior, theories concerning the development of delinquency, characteristics and subculture of the delinquent, the adjudication process for juveniles - practice and treatment procedures.
+Equivalent to SOC 212.

 Each year special courses are offered during the summer session.
 Course descriptions for these special courses are published annually in a separate bulletin.